Abbey-Leigh Stringer

-Abbey-Leigh Stringer (born 17 May 1995) is an English football midfielder who plays for West Ham United in the FA Women's Super League.
+Abbey-Leigh Stringer (born 17 May 1995) is an English professional footballer who plays as a midfielder for Burnley F.C.
+Women.

 Club career

 Stringer spent her youth development with Aston Villa's center of excellence.
 Her performances and development there earned her call-ups for England's youth national teams at various levels.

 In June 2014, Stringer signed with WSL 1 side and cross-town rivals, Birmingham City After limited appearances for Birmingham, she was loaned back to Aston Villa in July 2015 to gain more experience and develop her skills.

 At the conclusion of her loan spell, she returned to Birmingham and signed a professional deal in January 2016.
 During her time with Birmingham she would make 37 league appearances, 6 WSL Cup appearances, and help the Blues finish as runners up in the 2016 WSL Cup and the 2016–17 FA Women's Cup.

-In August 2018, Stringer signed for Everton
+In August 2018, Stringer signed for Everton.
+Stringer went on to having a 40 match spell with Everton.
+She scored 1 goal.

+Stringer then moved to West Ham United in 2021.
+She played 37 matches and scored 1 goal.

+In July 2024, Stringer was announced as a member of the inaugural roster for USL Super League club DC Power FC.

+On 1 August 2025, Stringer signed with Burnley F.C.
+Women.